mhwdvs/mhwdvs.github.io/content/posts/git-crypt.md

 - `git-crypt init`
 - `git-crypt decrypt <common PGP key file>`

+## Add your key file to your repositories' `.gitignore`

+It's vital that you **don't** commit your key file to your repository.
+Append the name of your key file to your repositories `.gitignore` so that git ignores it.

 ## Create/Append `.gitattributes`

 This is where we add rules that tell git-crypt what files it should encrypt. `.gitattributes` should be created at the root of your git repository if it doesn't already exist.
 The lines you add to it for `git-crypt` should look something like this;